What is the Manyinga Project?

 Despite the many successes we have witnessed at Chinema and Samafunda, there continue to be many ongoing challenges, including:

 - Difficulty in preparing, planting and fertilizing enough land to produce food and harvest for sale.
-This means that not enough food is produced to support the nutritional needs of the students, and the feeding program needs to be augmented.
+This means that not enough food is produced to support the nutritional needs of the students, and the feeding program sometimes requires augmentation.

-- Drought severely impacts yield and health and performance of livestock.
+- Drought and/or delayed rains can affect yield and health and performance of livestock.

-- Shortages of materials – lumber, cement, crop inputs are not always readily available, which can affect the timeliness of crop treatment, or infrastructure building capability.
+- Shortages of materials.
+Lumber, cement, and crop inputs are not always readily available, which can affect the timeliness of crop treatment, or infrastructure building capability.

 - Economic climate in Zambia.
 Zambia’s inflation rates fluctuate between 7 and 8%, which results in higher costs for basic inputs and building materials.